Easow Timotheos: Death

 In 1988, before a visit to the parishes in the Andaman and Nicobar Islands, Easow Mar Timotheos met with Indian Prime Minister Rajiv Gandhi who shared a common interest in the development of rural India.
 Easow Mar Timotheos visited and conducted services for all of the Mar Thoma congregations in the islands, including holy communion at the Church of North India cathedral.
 On 2 April 1988, All India Radio in Port Blair broadcast his Easter message.
 The following week (10 April), Thirumeni was the chief guest of Parish Day celebrations.
 On 11 April, after conducting a marriage in the Port Blair church, Thirumeni suffered a heart attack at the airport while awaiting his return flight to the mainland.
 He was immediately taken to J. B. Panth Hospital in Port Blair, where he died at 3:20pm.

 The government authorities in the islands helped to make arrangements to send Easow Mar Timotheos's body to Kerala.
 Through the intervention of Rajiv Gandhi a special Indian Navy plane was arranged and the body was taken to the Cochin Airport on Tuesday, 12 April 1988.
-From there the body was taken to the headquarters of the Mar Thoma Church at Tiruvalla.
+From there the body was taken to the headquarters of the Malankara Mar Thoma Syrian Church at Tiruvalla.
 The funeral service was held on Wednesday, 13 April 1988 at the St. Thomas Church in Tiruvalla.
 A huge crowd was present to bid farewell to their bishop.
 On 13 April, at 1:45pm he was buried in the Bishops' cemetery in the SCS Compound in Tiruvalla.